 Create a CNAME record with your domain name provider to redirect your custom domain to the CDN endpoint.
 The CNAME record for the www subdomain should be similar to the following:

-In the Azure portal, click on the newly created endpoint to configure the custom domain and the SSL certificate.
+In the Azure portal, display the settings for your CDN endpoint.
+Navigate to Custom domains under Settings to configure the custom domain and the SSL certificate.

 Select Add custom domain and enter your domain name, then click Add.

-Select the newly created custom domain mapping to provision an SSL certificate.
+Select the new custom domain mapping to provision an SSL certificate.